carpentries/carpentries.org/content/posts/2026/02/calling-community-pilots-open-science-lessons.md

 Ready to pilot a lesson?
 [Open an issue using our Pilot Interest template](https://github.com/ucla-imls-open-sci/ucla-imls-open-sci.github.io/issues/new?template=pilot-interest.yml) or reach out directly to Tim Dennis ([tdennis@library.ucla.edu](mailto:tdennis@library.ucla.edu)).

-Help us turn these drafts into battle-tested resources for the global library community.
+Help us turn these drafts into real-world tested resources for the global library community.